junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-Dean debates briefly if he should go to work or drop the plant off at home first.
-He never missed work for nothing or took time off for no reason before, which is how he gets promoted to the director's position in ten short years after graduation, but now he isn't sure if he wants to go to the office to join all those business meetings.
+Dean debates briefly whether he should go to work or drop the plant off at home first.
+He never missed work for nothing or took time off for no reason before, which is how he got promoted to the director's position in ten short years after graduation, but now he isn't sure if he wants to go to the office to join all those business meetings.

 He palms the steering wheel of his loyal Prius, glancing at the plant on the passenger seat.
-He buckled it with seat belt, and now the bee side is facing him.
-The leaves shake slightly when wind comes in through the half-dropped window.
+He buckled it with the seat belt, and now the bee side is facing him.
+The leaves shake slightly when the wind comes in through the half-dropped window.

 "Yeah, I know," Dean talks with the plant, starting the engine.
 "I'm thinking about him, too."

-He drives straight to home.
-Lunch and work meetings can wait, he has someone waiting for him who'd most likely want to know all those new information he just learned.
+He drives straight home.
+Lunch and work meetings can wait; he has someone waiting for him who'd most likely want to know all that new information he just learned.

 Cas is more than delighted to see him, though a little surprised.

-"I thought you were working," the ghost hovers to the door when he opens the door with one hand.
+"I thought you were working," the ghost hovers to the door when he opens it with one hand.
 And his attention is captured by the plant in his hand immediately.
 "Wait, did you...
 Is that...?"

 Dean drops the key on the table, holding the plant higher, glancing at Cas with a small grin.
 "I know.
 Went to your office and found this, thought you'd probably like it."